MaiHai999/DetectURLPhsing/README.md

 - **Python**: The core programming language for implementation.
 - **Flask**: Lightweight web framework for creating the API.
-- **TensorFlow/Keras**: Libraries used for building and training the RCNN model.
+- **TensorFlow/Keras**: Libraries used for building and training the CNN-LSTM model.
 - **NumPy**: For numerical computations and data manipulation.
 - **Pandas**: For handling datasets during training and evaluation.
 - **scikit-learn**: For additional data preprocessing and evaluation metrics.